meain/esa/README.md

-esa "sen alarm for 1 hour from now" esa "open golang playground" # works if the llm knows about it esa "reduce brightness"
+esa "sen alarm for 1 hour from now" esa "open golang playground" # works if the llm knows about it esa "reduce brightness" esa "increase brightness if it is after 2PM" # is it pointless, yes but it works
 ```

 > You can probably combine it with whisper to have a voice assistant